ICON: Implicit Clothed humans Obtained from Normals: Introduction

 \section{Introduction}

 Realistic virtual humans will play a central role in mixed and augmented reality, forming a key foundation for the ``metaverse'' and supporting remote presence, collaboration, education, and entertainment.
 To enable this, new tools are needed to easily create \threeD virtual humans that can be readily animated.
 Traditionally, this requires significant artist effort and expensive scanning equipment.
 Therefore, such approaches do not scale easily.
 A more practical approach would enable individuals to create an avatar from one or more images.
-There are now several methods that take a single image and regress a minimally clothed \threeD human model \cite{yao2021pixie,pavlakos2019expressive,kolotouros2019spin,alldieck2018videoavatar,alldieck2019tex2shape}.
+There are now several methods that take a single image and regress a minimally clothed \threeD human model \cite{yao2021pixie,pavlakos2019expressive,kolotouros2019spin,alldieck2018videoavatar,alldieck2019tex2shape, SHAPY_2022}.
 Existing parametric body models, however, lack important details like clothing and hair \cite{Joo2018_adam,SMPL:2015,pavlakos2019expressive,romero2017embodied,xu2020ghum}.
 In contrast, we present a method that robustly extracts \threeD scan-like data from images of people in arbitrary poses and uses this to construct an animatable avatar.

-We base the approach on implicit functions, which go beyond parametric body models to represent fine shape details and varied topology.
-Recent work has shown that such methods can be used to infer detailed shape from an image \cite{saito2019pifu,saito2020pifuhd,zheng2020pamir,huang2020arch,he2020geoPifu,yang2021s3}.
-Despite promising results, \stateoftheart methods struggle with \inthewild data and often produce \threeD humans with broken or disembodied body parts, missing details, high-frequency noise, or non-human shape; see \cref{fig:motivation} for examples.
+We base our approach on implicit functions (IFs), which go beyond parametric body models to represent fine shape details and varied topology.
+IFs allow recent methods to infer detailed shape from an image \cite{saito2019pifu,saito2020pifuhd,zheng2020pamir,huang2020arch,he2020geoPifu,yang2021s3}.
+Despite promising results, \stateoftheart~(\sota) methods struggle with \inthewild data and often produce humans with broken or disembodied limbs, missing details, high-frequency noise, or non-human shape; see \cref{fig:motivation} for examples.

 The issues with previous methods are twofold: \mbox{(1) Such methods are} typically trained on small, hand-curated, \threeD human datasets (\eg~\renderppl~\cite{renderpeople}) with very limited pose, shape and clothing variation. \mbox{(2) They typically feed} their implicit-function module with features of a global \twoD image or \threeD voxel encoder, but these are sensitive to global pose.
 While more, and more varied, \threeD training data would help, such data remains limited.
 Hence, we take a different approach and improve the model.